lando/mailpit/README.md

 - ✅ Mailpit UI accessible at http and https routes
 - ✅ Automatic configuration of services to send mail to Mailpit
 - ✅ Automatic installation of Mailpit sendmail client and configuration into services that need it
-- ✅ A `lando mailpit` command that shows connection information

 ## Installation